 - Must be willing to adhere by GOHS requirements for Non-Profit Organizations (See Attachment D). - Must include letters of support/references from at least two of the following: local law enforcement, school systems, local safety advocate organizations and/or medical organizations.
-These must be dated within 2 years of date of application (for example for the 2024 application, letters must be dated 2021, 2022, or 2023). - 12.
+These must be dated within 2 years of date of application (for example for the 2025 application, letters must be dated 2022, 2023, or 2024). - 12.
 Applications must receive an average final rating of 70% or above to be considered for funding.
 Applicants receiving an average final rating of 69% and below will not be funded by GOHS. - 13.
 GOHS reserves the right to reject any and all proposals submitted in response to this request. - 14.
-Awarded grantee(s) must be willing to submit monthly activity reports concurrent with a monthly claim for reimbursement report utilizing eGOHS Plus by the 20th of the following month.
+Awarded grantee(s) must be willing to submit monthly activity reports concurrent with a monthly claim for reimbursement report utilizing the GA grants management system by the 20th of the following month.
 The claim for reimbursement must be submitted and approved in order to be reimbursed for activities/services rendered. - 15.
-Catalog of Federal Domestic Assistance (CFDA) number - 20.600 402 (State and Community Highway Safety) - > 20.616 405 (National Priority Safety Programs)
+Catalog of Federal Domestic Assistance (CFDA) number - 20.600 402 (State and Community Highway Safety) - ➤ 20.616 405 (National Priority Safety Programs)